oddxends/altas-move/README.md

 **ATLAS sends notes over USB.** Plug the Move into a computer and it appears as a MIDI device — DAW, softsynth, whatever you like.

-**It cannot play Move's own internal synths.** Not a bug in ATLAS: the function that would reach them runs and delivers nothing in the current Schwung release, and other overtake modules hit the same wall.
-If a later Schwung fixes it, **Shift+Mute** turns on that second route — it's already wired up and off by default.
+**It cannot play Move's own internal synths.
+(Currently)** Not a bug in ATLAS: the function that would reach them runs and delivers nothing in the current Schwung release 0.12.1,a later fix in the works, **Shift+Mute** turns on that second route — it's already wired up and off by default.

 So: USB works, internal doesn't.
-Set your DAW up before you wonder why it's quiet.
+Set your DAW or External Synth up before you wonder why it's quiet.

 ---